davidliyutong/cloud-platform-ide/README.md

  - default storage class configured
  - a tls secret to secure ingress traffic (optional)

-Their is this `deployment/deployment-template.yaml` template.
+There is this `deployment/deployment-template.yaml` template.
 During deployment the `{{ID}}` should be replaced with unique user identifiers.
 The lines marked with `CHANGE` me should be modified according to your cluster configuration

 ```yaml
 apiVersion: v1